aws-solutions-library-samples/guidance-for-chatbot-user-feedback-and-analytics-on-aws/README.md

-# Guidance for Gen AI Chatbot User Feedback Observability on AWS
+# Guidance Chatbot User Feedback and Analytics on AWS

 ## Table of Content